Dakota Prairie Refinery, Stark County, North Dakota, United States of America

 Calumet provides $75m to the project and MDU contributes $150m through its subsidiary WBI Energy.
 The rest $75m is financed through a loan.

-MDU will provide part of the crude oil, as well as the natural gas and electricity utilities for the refinery.
-Calumet will procure additional crude oil to run the operations and market the products of the refinery.
+MDU provided part of the crude oil, as well as the natural gas and electricity utilities for the refinery.
+Calumet procures additional crude oil to run the operations and market the products of the refinery.

-The profit from the refinery operation will be shared equally between the two companies.
+The profit from the refinery operation is shared equally between the two companies.

 Bakken crude oil production rates

-The Dakota Prairie Refinery will operate as a topping plant.
-It will convert around one third of the crude oil into diesel fuel.
-The rest will be further processed in other Calumet refineries.
-The diesel output of the refinery will be marketed in Bakken region.
+The refinery operates as a topping plant and converts approximately one-third of the crude oil into diesel fuel.
+The rest is further processed in other Calumet refineries.
+The diesel output of the refinery is marketed in Bakken region.

-The refinery will produce approximately 7,000 barrels of diesel per day, which will reduce the amount of diesel imported into North Dakota.
+The refinery produces approximately 7,000 barrels of diesel a day, which reduces the amount of diesel imported into North Dakota.

 Contractors involved with North Dakota's refinery

 In October 2013, Wagner Industrial and Bilfinger Westcon received an electrical subcontract worth $1.3m.
 Texas-based company Ventech Engineering provided the primary equipment and refinery technology for the plant.